 Billy DiCola is beginning to remember things.
 Little things, like how to smile.

-A simple smile was impossible during the 40 days that the former Ridgewood High standout athlete languished in coma after a bicycling accident.
+A simple smile was impossible during the 40 days the former Ridgewood High standout athlete languished in a coma after a bicycling accident.

 "Billy, smile for the camera," said Janet Markham, a good Samaritan who came to Billy's aid at the accident scene and who has visited him every day since at Bayfront Medical Center in St. Petersburg.